P-Anurag/Face-recognition/README.md

 # face-recognition
-Detects faces in a photograph
+Detects face in a photograph